-Office equipment 20% - declining balance
+Office equipment Office equipment held 20% - declining balance

-Office equipment held

 under capital lease 20% - declining balance

 Building improvements 20% - declining balance

 Garden equipment 20% - declining balance

-Computer equipment 30% - declining balance
+Computer equipment 30% • declining balance

 Computer software 30% - declining balance

-Library digitization 3 year - straight line
+Library digitization 3 year • straight line

 Website 2 year - straight line

 Art work has indefinite life and is not subject to amortization.
-When a property and equipment asset is considered to no longer have long-term service potential to the Association, the excess of the net carrying amount over any residual value is recognized as an expense in the statement of operations.
+When a property and equipment asset is considered to no longer have long-term service potential to the Association, the excess of the net carrying amount over any residual value is recognized as an expense in the statement of operations in the revelant fund.